gedeondt/EventCRM/README.md

 # EventCRM

 This project explores building a CRM using **Event Sourcing** in Node.js.
-The codebase follows a _feature-oriented_ approach with **vertical slices**, meaning each feature lives in its own directory with the commands, events and HTTP routes that belong to it.
+The codebase follows a _feature-oriented_ approach with **vertical slices**, meaning each use case lives in its own directory with the commands, events and HTTP routes that belong to it.

 ## Goals

 - Model CRM entities (contacts and clients) as aggregates whose changes are represented by immutable events.
-- Allow the system to grow by adding new slices without affecting the rest of the code.
+- Allow the system to grow by adding new slices within each aggregate without affecting the rest of the code.
 - Provide traceability for every operation through a `TraceContext` carried inside the events.

 ## Structure